 Director: Soledad Fernandez, PhD

-The Biostatistics Core Shared Resource (BCSR) provides expertise in the biostatistical design and analysis of clinical, basic and population-based research.
+The Biostatistics Shared Resource (BSR) provides expertise in the biostatistical design and analysis of clinical, basic and population-based research.

-BCSR assistance in proposal preparation has resulted in funded biostatistics support for new and renewed programmatic grants and a large number of R awards.
-BCSR members obtain grant funding predominantly through collaboration with OSUCCC investigators and most have developed long-term collaborative relationships.
+BSR assistance in proposal preparation has resulted in funded biostatistics support for new and renewed programmatic grants and a large number of R awards.
+BSR members obtain grant funding predominantly through collaboration with OSUCCC investigators and most have developed long-term collaborative relationships.

 Please contact us at the Center for Biostatistics.

-The BCSR is staffed by members of Ohio State’s Center for Biostatistics, the Division of Biostatistics in the College of Public Healthand the Division of Human Genetics in the College of Medicine.
+The BSR is staffed by members of Ohio State’s Center for Biostatistics, the Division of Biostatistics in the College of Public Health and the Division of Human Genetics in the College of Medicine.

 - Erinn Hade, PhD: Survey Sampling, Adaptive Designs, Propensity Score Methods for Causal Inference in Observational Studies, Missing Data Sensitivity Analysis